Updated: Jul 31

-Although graduating college was a significant achievement for an autistic with ADHD...
+Although I thought graduating college was a significant achievement for someone on the spectrum ...
 I really struggled to find a full time job that fit my neurodivergent brain.

 It wasn't long before I realized that years of medicating, masking, and winging it through school, just wasn't going to fly at many of these 9-5 jobs.

 So here I was, bouncing from project to project, job to job, and plagued with fear and embarrassment that I wasn't measuring up to my many neurotypical peers who seemed to be thriving in their secure jobs.